diggooddodg/Vehicle-thefts-data-analysis/detail /Insights.md

 ### Daily Patterns

-- Mondays and Tuesdays record the highest number of thefts
+- Mondays and Tuesdays recorded the highest number of thefts
-- Weekends show lower theft volumes compared with weekdays
+- Weekends showed lower theft volumes compared with weekdays

 ---

 ## Most Common Vehicle Types Stolen

-- Station wagons are the most frequently stolen vehicle type
+- Station wagons were the most frequently stolen vehicle type
-- Saloons and hatchbacks account for a significant share of thefts
+- Saloons and hatchbacks accounted for a significant share of thefts
-- Utility vehicles and trailers are commonly targeted
+- Utility vehicles and trailers were commonly targeted
-- Sports cars and caravans represent a very small proportion of thefts
+- Sports cars and caravans represented a very small proportion of thefts

 ### Most Frequently Stolen Vehicle Models

-- Toyota Hilux is the most stolen vehicle model
+- Toyota Hilux was the most stolen vehicle model
-- Other commonly stolen models include:
+- Other commonly stolen models included:
   - Ford Courier
   - Mazda Demio
   - Subaru Legacy